-Our environmental programme continues to reap significant rewards, even with extended trading hours and an increase in the size of our portfolio.
-Since our programme began in 2008, to 31 March 2017, we have made the following savings:
+Our environmental programme continues to reap significant rewards.
+Since our 2012 audited base year, we have made the following savings:

-We have reduced our energy consumption by 8,130,000 KWH, which is enough to supply 813 typical homes for on year.
+We have reduced our energy consumption by 4,480,000 KWH, which is enough to supply 448 typical homes for a year.

-We have retained the highest rating of any New Zealand entity, achieving an A- rating in the carbon disclosure project.
-Since 2012, we have reduced our carbon footprint by 34%.
+We have retained, for the third year running, the highest rating of any New Zealand listed entity, achieving an A- rating in the Carbon Disclosure Project.
+Since 2012, we have reduced our carbon footprint by 40%.

 Like many companies, when we embarked on our sustainability programme, we started with a focus on implementing environmental initiatives that would reduce operating costs and allow us to tread more lightly on this plant.